 Breakthrough helps clients understand how their unique freight characteristics and currently available vehicle technologies impact the fuel efficiency of their network.
 As these new technologies and tractors are introduced to fleets, they will contribute to overall fleet efficiency, which is important to understand and account for in fuel reimbursements and reporting.

-This provides more transparency into the emissions of moving goods to market, and creates opportunity for continuous improvement of a shipper’s for-hire or dedicated truckload network.
-Breakthrough also works to educate clients with private fleets to better understand their equipment specifications and places to improve their fleet efficiency.
+This provides more transparency into the emissions associated with the movement of goods and creates the opportunity for continuous improvement in a shipper’s for-hire or dedicated truckload network.
+As a strategic transportation partner, Breakthrough works to educate and empower our clients with both for-hire and private fleets to better understand their unique emissions footprint and identifies places to improve their fleet efficiencies and calculations.

 Moving goods via rail can cut fuel consumption and emissions by over one-half compared to the same truckload shipment.
 Breakthrough Fuel Recovery accurately prices intermodal shipments to track the fuel consumption of both the over-the-road and rail sections of the journey.
 This enables more transparency to the price and environmental implications of intermodal freight, ultimately bringing full visibility of the benefits to shippers.